Chart Color Schemes

 Cranley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Cranley's population is estimated at around 2,560 as of Nov 2025.
-This reflects an increase of 279 people (12.2%) since the 2021 Census, which reported a population of 2,281 people.
-The change is inferred from the resident population of 2,322 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 158 validated new addresses since the Census date.
-This level of population equates to a density ratio of 245 persons per square kilometer.
-Cranley's 12.2% growth since the 2021 census exceeded the non-metro area (8.8%), along with the national average, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration contributing approximately 46.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Cranley's estimated population is around 2,575.
+This reflects a growth of 294 people since the 2021 Census, when it was reported to have 2,281 inhabitants.
+The increase is inferred from AreaSearch's estimation of the resident population at 2,312 following examination of ABS' latest ERP data release in Jun 2024, and an additional 158 validated new addresses since the Census date.
+This results in a density ratio of 246 persons per square kilometer.
+Cranley's 12.9% growth since the 2021 Census exceeded the non-metro area's 8.8%, marking it as a growth leader.
+Interstate migration contributed approximately 46.0% of overall population gains, with overseas migration and natural growth also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a population increase just below the median of Australian non-metropolitan areas is expected, with the suburb expected to expand by 257 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+By 2041, the Cranley (SA2) is expected to increase by 289 persons based on aggregated SA2-level projections, reflecting a gain of 5.7% over the 17 years.

 Frequently Asked Questions - Population